-Temple Bar is perhaps the most visited district of Dublin.
-Many tourists scarcely venturing beyond Dame Street and the Liffey which mark the upper and lower reaches of this cultural quarter.
+Temple Bar is perhaps the most visited district of Dublin, with many tourists scarcely venturing beyond Dame Street and the Liffey which mark the upper and lower reaches of this cultural quarter.
 Tourists who enjoy Trinity College and Christ Church Cathedral won't have far to go to enjoy the nearby Meeting House Square with its galleries, archives and weekly food market.

 The price of a pint or a bite to eat in Temple Bar is higher, on average, than the rest of Dublin City.
-For this reason many people walk through the area to soak up the atmosphere rather than spend the night there.
+For this reason many people walk through the area to soak up the atmosphere rather than spend the whole evening there.

-Temple Bar is a favourite for stag and hen (bachelor/bachelorette) parties and can become very busy & crowded, especially during weekends and summer months.
+Temple Bar is a favourite for stag and hen (bachelor/bachelorette) parties and can become very busy and crowded, especially during weekends and summer months.

 Ireland's most prestigious university is arguably its most attractive too.
 Covering no less than 16 hectares, the college buildings and grounds are a poetic tribute to the best of Victorian architecture.
 Receiving its charter from Queen Elizabeth I in 1592, Trinity remained exclusively protestant until 1793.
 Today, such prejudices and exclusions are long gone, and Trinity enjoys a global reputation as a leading institution for learning, teaching and research.